Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 The Sole SB900 comes with the following included features:

-LCD console- the console on this bike measures 3″ x 4″, which is small compared to the huge HD touchscreen displays found on some cycles these days, but it’s still large enough to easily see all your workout data.
-There aren’t any built-in workouts or anything fancy here, but its battery operated, so you don’t have to mess with plugging it in.
+LCD console- the console on this bike measures ~ 3″ x 4″, which is small compared to the huge HD touchscreen displays found on some cycles these days, but it’s still large enough to easily see all your workout data.
+There aren’t any built-in workouts or anything fancy here, but it’s large enough to see clearly.
 It’s worth knowing that some users have complained that the console isn’t very user friendly and it isn’t much good for anything other than simply viewing your stats.

 Fully adjustable seat- you can adjust the height and horizontal (fore/aft) position of the seat, making it easy to find a comfortable riding position.